-Several excursions will be organised in which you will visit some key historic sites in the city.
+Several excursions will be organized in which you will visit some key historic sites as well as prominent EU and German institutions based in Berlin.

 Student profile

 The course is open to undergraduate students from different fields of study with an interest in culture, society and politics.